-This peak is found on pages 38-39 of the book.
+Climbing and access information for this peak is on Pages 38-39 of the book.

 The following route description and photos are from the late Michael Darcy of CDA.

-Harrison Peak at 7292′, though not the highest peak in North Idaho’s Selkirk range, certainly has the most striking profile.
+Harrison Peak, though not the highest peak in North Idaho’s Selkirk Range, certainly has the most striking profile.
 It stands guard over Harrison Lake, one of the Selkirk’s largest and most popular lakes.
-Technical routes are the standard on the north, south, and west faces.
-Only the east slopes offer a non-technical ascent.
+Technical routes are the standard on the North, South, and West Faces.
+Only the East Slopes offer a non-technical ascent.

-In Bonners Ferry turn west at the City Center sign onto Riverside Avenue.
-The City Center sign is just north of the Kootenai River Inn on US 95.
+In Bonners Ferry (ID), turn west at the City Center sign onto Riverside Avenue.
+The City Center sign is just north of the Kootenai River Inn on US-95.
 Follow Riverside Avenue for 5.4 miles to the Kootenai National Wildlife Refuge.
 Continue past the KNWR on the paved road for 1.3 miles.
-Turn left onto signed Myrtle Creek Road 633.
-Travel 13.6 miles to signed FR 2409 which is the Upper Myrtle Creek Road.
+Turn left onto [signed] Myrtle Creek Road/FSR-633.
+Travel 13.6 miles to [signed] Upper Myrtle Creek Road/FSR-2409.
 Turn right and travel 1.4 miles (with one switchback) to the end of the road.
-Harrison Lake Trail 6 begins here.
+Harrison Lake Trail/FST-006 begins here.
 There is parking for 6-8 vehicles.

-Trail 6 is well maintained and works up the drainage with a few switchbacks thrown in.
+FST-006 is well maintained and works up the drainage with a few switchbacks thrown in.
 Two wooden foot bridges traverse the only real stream and swampy ground.
 The trail levels out at the top of the drainage as it makes its way west toward Harrison Lake.
-On this level section look up and to your right to pick up your first good look at Harrison Peak as it periodically appears through some openings in the trees.
+On this level section, look up and to your right to pick up your first good look at Harrison Peak as it periodically appears through some openings in the trees.

 At this point, which is just over 3 miles up the trail, pick your best spot to plunge into the brush and go cross country.
-You will encounter some 6′ high brush.
+You will encounter some 6-foot tall brush.
 Fortunately, it ends quickly.
-Harrison Peak will remain in view throughout your ascent, so continue up aiming to reach the east slopes.
+Harrison Peak will remain in view throughout your ascent, so continue upward, aiming to reach the East Slopes.

-1. Continue west on Trail 6 until you reach the rock slabs that cross the trail.
-Begin your cross country ascent here.
+1. Continue west on FST-006 until you reach the rock slabs that cross the trail.
+Begin your cross-country ascent here.

 encounter the rock slabs that cross the trail.

-1. Myrtle Creek Road has a recently engineered 3-5 mile section of 40 `speed bumps’ to enhance your driving
+1. Myrtle Creek Road has a recently-engineered 3-5 mile section of 40 `speed bumps’ to enhance your driving experience.

-2. If you choose to travel the Pack River Road, be warned that the final 6-7 miles is some of the worst road Idaho has
+2. If you choose to travel Pack River Road, be warned that the final 6-7 miles is some of the worst road Idaho has to offer.